AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md

 For most apps, it is necessary to create a connection, through which Adobe Workfront Fusion can communicate with the given third-party service according to the settings of the specific scenario.

-For example, if you want to create a scenario that retrieves information from Google Sheets, you must grant access permission for Workfront Fusion to access your Google account.
+For example, if you want to create a scenario that retrieves information from Workfront, you must grant access permission for Workfront Fusion to access your Workfront account.

 ## Access requirements